ghernanbustos/ML-Classification-JournalSubmiss/README.md

 ## Classification Learner: Sessions and DataSets

-The datasets were generated and formatted using the [App Name](link to project).
+The datasets were generated and formatted using the [Pulsed-LikeSignal-Generator](https://github.com/ghernanbustos/Pulsed-LikeSignal-Generator.git).
 They were then imported into this repository and randomized using the script `shuffleDataBaseGen_<signalName>.m`.
 This process produces three training datasets for Sinc, Gauss and Chirp signal encapsulated in the files named `<signalName>_workspace.mat`.